unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      > [!NOTE]
      > Name matching of command parameters to Feeds is case-insensitive.

+     > [!TIP]
+     > If you are using [Event Binding](https://learn.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension#event-binding), you might need to opt out from command generation for those methods.
+See the next section on how to configure command generation.

      ### Using attributes to control command generation

      #### ImplicitCommands attribute